 Note: The resource fee and other program specific fees are non-refundable.

 Once eligibility for a refund is calculated, the Student Accounts Office processes tuition charges and refunds within 30 days, as applicable.
 In the case of financial aid recipients, WGU is required to return unearned financial aid to the appropriate grant or loan program based on the Return of Title IV Financial Aid funds calculation, and as a result of this calculation, students may owe WGU a portion of tuition and fees that are not covered.
 Funds reimbursed to the student are reimbursed via the original payment method; i.e., tuition paid by check is refunded by check, and tuition paid by credit card is refunded by credit card (less non refundable convenience fee).

-All funding sources including scholarships - both internal and external, waivers, discounts and grants - are subject to return of Title IV calculation.
-In the case of third party funds; i.e., employer contributions, government funding and military payments, WGU will first verify with the original payer for the appropriate handling of the refund.
+All funding sources including scholarships, both internal and external, waivers, discounts and grants will be reviewed and may be subject to a proration calculation.
+In the case of third party funds, i.e., employer contributions, government funding, military payments, etc., if the payment exceeds tuition and fees, WGU will follow any instructions provided by the original payer for the appropriate handling of the refund.
+If no instructions are provided, the refund will be processed to the original payer.
 Students are responsible for any portion of the tuition and fees owed, after refunds to all payers.

 Note: For Missouri residents, the Resource Fee is billed at the beginning of each term and is refundable if the student terminates enrollment within three business days of the start of the term.
 After three business days, these fees are non-refundable.

 Missouri and Florida residents, see Tuition Payment and Financial Policies for questions regarding the application fee.